yaseminates/Aeropolis_AIML_296881/README.md

 This is a group project for the Artificial Intelligence and Machine Learning course of LUISS University (a.y.
 2024-2025).

+Please refer to the Jupyter Notebook for a detailed version of this analysis.

 ---
 # [Section 1] Introduction